ismet55555/yojenkins/docs/source/support.md

 ### What Do I Get Back?

-Depending on the size of the donation, you or your company are able to get the following:
+Depending on the size of the donation, you or your company are able to get the following.
+Note that these tiers are the same as the tiers on the [GitHub Sponsorship Page](https://github.com/sponsors/ismet55555?frequency=recurring&sponsor=ismet55555).

-- **TODO: Add a list of what you get back, a table**
+The donations on [Buy Me Coffee](https://buymeacoffee.com/ismet55555) are one-time relatively lower payments

-### What Will Happen to Your Money?
+### What Will Happen to My Money?

+That would depend on how much money gets sponsored overall.

+- **Overall sponsorship under $100/month:** I will probably buy personal items that makes development more comfortable.
+This includes things like tea, various snacks, hardware upgrades, hosting costs, etc.

-As of now, with your sponsorship, I will probably buy more tea and various snacks.
-Or I will just sponsor someone else's project that I believe is worth sponsoring.
+- **Overall sponsorship over $100/month:** I will pay it forward and sponsor someone else's project that I believe is worth sponsoring.

+- **Overall sponsorship over $500/month:** ... hmm...well, I'm not really sure this project will get there.
+But if it does, I will have to re-think and update my sponsorship strategy.